 - Key signatures

 The TET has 30 questions and a range of response formats: multiple choice, fill in the blank, matching.

 The TET may be taken only once, and may not be repeated.
-Students who do not take the TET are automatically placed in Fundamentals of Music I.
+Students who do not take the TET are automatically placed in Fundamentals of Music Theory.

-The Theory Entrance Test will be offered to all students auditioning on campus.
-For those not auditioning on campus on our audition days, the Theory Entrance Test will also be offered online over the summer (instructions for taking the online test are sent to incoming students in the late-spring).
+The Theory Entrance Test is offered online over the summer (instructions for taking the online test are sent to incoming students in the late-spring).